JohanAlvedal/PumpSteer/README.md

 PumpSteer is a custom Home Assistant integration that dynamically optimizes your heat pump by manipulating the outdoor temperature sensor input.
 It helps save energy and money by adjusting your heating strategy based on electricity prices, indoor temperature, weather forecasts, and thermal inertia.

+**This control system regulates heat supply solely based on outdoor temperature and lacks direct integration with your existing heating system.
+Therefore, it requires that the basic settings in your heating system already function correctly to achieve a consistent and comfortable indoor climate.**

 <a href="https://www.buymeacoffee.com/alvjo" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 200px !important;">
 </a>